omkensey/coreos-azure-lab/README.md

 Now we can begin deploying our app.
 First, let's configure the etcd portion of SkyDNS:

 ```
-etcdctl set /skydns/config '{ "domain": "whiteglove.lab" }'
+etcdctl set /skydns/config '{ "domain": "azure.lab" }'
-etcdctl set /skydns/lab/whiteglove/test '{ "host": "[some IP]" }'
+etcdctl set /skydns/lab/azure/test '{ "host": "[some IP]" }'
 ```

 [some IP] should be substituted with any IP address you want.
 Since it's just a test entry to show that SkyDNS works in a later step, it doesn't matter what IP you use here.

 The first command tells SkyDNS what domain it's authoritative for -- otherwise it will try to redirect all queries.
-The second command sets up a host record under that domain -- note the reversed domain components `lab/whiteglove/` that appear in the path for the hostname correspond to the domain name whiteglove.lab that we specified in the first command.
+The second command sets up a host record under that domain -- note the reversed domain components `lab/azure/` that appear in the path for the hostname correspond to the domain name azure.lab that we specified in the first command.

 Now let's actually run SkyDNS.
 On **host0**: